wentaoyu211/ATNr/README.md

 * In Schneider: D (turnover rate of the nutrients) is a single value common to all nutrient pools.
 * In all models, interspecific competition is a scalar.

+# Added models

+Two models were added to the source code (scr), namely Unscaled_nuts_plant and Unscaled_nuts_faci.
+The former only modeling plants competition for nutrients (without animals on top), with the possibility to add facilitation schemes to the plants.
+The latter is the UnScaled_nuts_plant model with animals feeding interactions on top of plants.
+In the case that the facilitation interaction matrix is 0 in Unscaled_nuts_faci, this model is equal to Unscaled_nuts.